A large male Grant's gazelle (Nanger granti) showcasing its long, ridged, lyre-shaped horns in the East African savanna.

 The Gender: Uniquely, both males and females of the species grow these impressive horns, using them for both territorial combat and social display.

-Spotting the "Large Gazelle" on Safari
+Spotting A GRANT on Safari

-The Grant’s gazelle is better adapted to arid regions than most, allowing them to thrive even when water is scarce.
+Grant’s gazelle is better adapted to arid regions than most, allowing them to thrive even when water is scarce.
 Watching a herd move across the horizon is a quintessential part of any Serengeti or Maasai Mara experience.

 Wander Over to Africa in 2026 & 2027